Dr. Lorenzo Rojas-Bracho (he/him)

-Since 2017, Jessica has been the coordinator of the BC Cetacean Sightings Network at the Marine Mammal Research Program.
-After graduating from the University of Victoria with a BSc in Biology in 2009, Jessica worked at aquariums, wildlife rehabilitation centres and veterinary clinics before moving to Scotland to pursue her Masters Degree.
-Jessica completed her MSc in Marine and Fisheries Ecology at the University of Aberdeen where she studied the effects of commercial fishing on the diet and body condition of harbour porpoises in the North Sea.
+Jessica has been a member of the Whales Initiative at Ocean Wise since 2017, when she joined as the BC Cetacean Sightings Network (BCCSN) Coordinator.
+Jessica has been the Project Manager for the BCCSN and WRAS since 2018 and has most recently been promoted to Senior Manager for the Whales Initiative.
+She holds a BSc in Biology from the University of Victoria and her MSc in Marine and Fisheries Ecology from the University of Aberdeen where she studied the effects of commercial fishing on the diet and body condition of harbour porpoises in the North Sea.

 Coordinator, North Coast Cetacean Research Initiative

 Ashley joined Ocean Wise in spring 2022 as the Coordinator for the North Coast Cetacean Research Initiative (NCCRI).
 Prior to joining Ocean Wise, Ashley held several progressive roles within marine research and biology through various roles and internships, some of which include marine naturalist with Prince of Whales, observing and studying Flatback turtles in Australia, conducting baseline data monitoring programs in the remote Kimberly Region of Western Australia and the Great Barrier Reef, and intern with the marine mammal team at the Aquarium of Niagara.
 She holds a BSc in Marine and Freshwater Biology with a minor in Business Administration from the University of Guelph.